dickdavis/event_logger_rails/README.md

 Add your events to the generated config file following the structure of the examples.

 By default, `event_logger_rails` outputs to a separate log file (`log/event_logger_rails.#{Rails.env}.log`) from normal Rails log output, allowing you to ingest these logs independently.
-If you wish to set an alternative log device to capture output , you can configure it in `config/application.rb`:
+If you wish to set an alternative log device to capture output, you can configure it in `config/application.rb`:

 ```ruby
 Rails.application.configure do |config|